espocrm/documentation/docs/development/di.md

 ### Setter method injection

-*Not recommended, was introduced for backward compatibility reasons.*
+*Not recommended.
+Was introduced for the ability to add dependencies to extended classes where it's not possible to change a constructor signature.*

 Can be used along with the constructor injection.
 If a class implements *Aware* interface, the factory will use a corresponding setter function to inject a dependency.
 Setter traits can be utilized for adding setter functions into your class.